peerquery/markup-tools/README.md

 ### REGEX based

-This is a very small(4kb minified) purely Javascript-based library designed to work in both the browser and in Node.js.
+This is a small purely Javascript-based library designed to work in both the browser and in Node.js.
 With no dependencies, it uses `REGEX` and helper functions to attempt to parse everything, including html string.

 ### NOT a sanitizer